-Run the example Python scripts.
+Run the example Python® scripts.

 Some steps in CARLA have changed since the 0.9.5 release of CARLA, but the same concepts should apply if there are issues.

 Import the FBX into UE4 by using the plugin.

 Run this command:

 make export-maps ARGS="--file=<map

 If the map uses RoadRunner materials, you will likely get a missing material error when trying to run the executable.
 Follow the steps in the next section if this issue occurs.

 Since CARLA scripts do not copy the RoadRunner plugin "Content" folder, they need to be generated and copied manually to the distribution build.

 In UE4, open the packaging settings under File > Package Project > Packaging Settings.

 Uncheck "Use Pak File".